Symptoms of anal cancer include bleeding from the anus, pain, discomfort and itching.

 Fine needle aspiration (FNA) of the lymph nodes

 You may have an FNA of the lymph nodes test to check if there are any cancer cells in the lymph nodes.
-Or you may have it if the lymph nodes in your groin are larger than normal.
 The doctor passes a fine needle into the lymph node and withdraws (aspirates) some cells into a syringe.

 A PET-CT scan is a combination of a CT scan, which takes a series of x-rays to build up a three-dimensional picture, and a positron emission tomography (PET) scan.
 A PET scan uses low-dose radiation to measure the activity of cells in different parts of the body.